 3. Leadership doesn’t live up to its promises or know what it’s doing

 Troubled companies are full of managers (they really aren’t leaders) who want increasing revenues, but never meet with the source of those revenues (customers); they make grandiose plans for productivity increases, but never commit resources to deliver them; and come up with programs for change, but never do anything to implement those programs.
-The changes that are implemented are for aesthetic reasons only and at that point, it’s just money out the door.

 4. A lack of confidence in customers